 Simplified Coordination and Integration of Data Lifecycle: The data provider relationship facilitates efficient data transfer.
 For example, in situ data providers currently submit their data to NDBC independently; here it is proposed to centralize the NDBC data submission process for data providers that do not have dedicated data management infrastructure through the SECOORA DMAC infrastructure.
-SECOORA PIs are currently testing Research Workspace, a scientific collaboration platform and data management tool developed by Axiom, to secure and centralize project information from data providers, generate US IOOS compliant metadata, and ultimately elect project profiles and data files for publication on public data portals and catalogs.
-As this system is refined during Year 2, all SECOORA data providers will participate in Research Workspace.
+SECOORA PIs are using Research Workspace, a scientific collaboration platform and data management tool developed by Axiom, to generate US IOOS compliant metadata, share data files among their collaborators, publish final data files to the SECOORA data portal and data catalogs, and ultimately archive datasets with NCEI for long-term preservation.
+As this system is refined during Year 3, all SECOORA data providers will use Research Workspace to create metadata for glider deployments and real-time moorings.
+Additionally, Axiom and SECOORA staff will work with data providers to share non real-time data and archived data, and to generate associated metadata through Research Workspace.
 These improvements to the DMAC infrastructure will allow for better quality control, reliable delivery of data and products, archiving to national data centers, distribution of data to NDBC and the World Meteorological Organization Global Telecommunication System, distribution through US IOOS standard services and data formats, and controlled metadata standards and vocabularies.
 This expertise and infrastructure will also be available to support appropriate inclusion of relevant local, state, and regional data sources not currently discoverable.

-DMAC Sustainability: Through Axiom, SECOORA will have access to larger computational and storage resources.
-This allows processing and integration of larger and more complex datasets into the DMAC system and better positions SECOORA to respond to user requests such as oil spill trajectory modeling4.
-The SECOORA data assembly center, replicated at data centers in Portland, OR and Providence, RI, are designed to be highly redundant to support recovery in the event of a catastrophic failure.
+DMAC Sustainability: Through Axiom, SECOORA has access to larger computational and storage resources.
+This allows processing and integration of larger and more complex datasets into the DMAC system and better positions SECOORA to respond to user requests for high performance computing, such as oil spill trajectory modeling4.
+The SECOORA data assembly center, replicated at data centers in Portland,

+OR and Providence, RI, are designed to be highly redundant to support recovery in the event of failure.
 All databases and code repositories are backed-up on nightly, weekly and monthly schedules.
 In-progress development is replicated to source control servers to ensure that source code is preserved.
 All servers undergo routine maintenance to swiftly address security vulnerabilities.
-Servers containing source code and databases are located behind an Enterprise level firewall and are physically secure with environmental regulation systems, redundant power and Uninterrupted Power Supply systems in addition to fire suppression.
+Servers containing source code and databases are located behind an Enterprise level firewall and are physically secure with environmental regulation systems, redundant power, Uninterrupted Power Supply systems and fire suppression.

 Goal 2: Continue existing core observation investments in the region.

 Objective 2.1: Maintain 15 HFRs distributed throughout the region.